 What is HPLC Chromatography?

 Very simply, chromatography is a technology used to separate the various compounds of a solution.
-In hemp and cannabis industries, it allows producers to separate a list of compounds in the cannabis plant to allow for a specifically formulated product that is both legal and tailored to the market demands.
+In the hemp industry, it allows producers to separate a list of compounds in the hemp plant to allow for a specifically formulated product that is both legal and tailored to the market demands.
 It is also capable of identifying and removing unwanted pesticides, and other residual chemicals.
 Let’s get into the details of HPLC applications and Pure99 with R&D Chemical Engineer, Aaron Iwen.

 What is Pure99?